THOMASELOVE/432-classes-2024/class08/README.md

 - To print the HTML slides **to pdf**, [follow these instructions](https://quarto.org/docs/presentations/revealjs/presenting.html#print-to-pdf) using Google Chrome as your browser.

-## More to come.
+## Announcements

+1. Feedback on the Minute Paper after Class 07 is available at <https://bit.ly/432-2024-min-07-feedback>.

 ## And, finally...

-Tickets to [Curtains, the musical](https://www.hudsonplayers.com/now-playing), in which I play Christopher Belling, are still available.
+Tickets to some performances of [Curtains, the musical](https://www.hudsonplayers.com/now-playing), in which I play Christopher Belling, are still available.
 If you'd like to go, please visit <https://www.hudsonplayers.com/>.
-The show continues February 9-11, 16-18, 23-24 on Friday and Saturday evenings with two Sunday matinees (Feb 11 is already sold out.)
+There are a few seats left for the evening shows on February 16 and 17, and reasonable availability on February 23 and 24.
+If you're coming to the show, hang around in the lobby afterwards for a few moments to meet the cast, if you like!